supergrayfly/spectrrfi-contracts/ACKNOWLEDGEMENTS.md

 This file lists all the different libraries - and their licenses - used by this project:

-## @chainlink/contracts, @nomicfoundation/hardhat-toolbox, @openzeppelin/contracts, ethers, hardhat, hardhat-abi-exporter, solidity-docgen
+## @chainlink/contracts, @nomicfoundation/hardhat-toolbox, @openzeppelin/contracts, ethers, hardhat, hardhat-abi-exporter, solidity-docgen, prettier, prettier-plugin-solidity

 MIT LICENSE